epfl-ada/ada-2023-project-thedogues1815/README.md

         - *Popularity (percentage of viewcount increase):* The process is the exactly the same but we do not apply the derivative filer and proceed straight to min max normalization.

 *Analysis:*
-    - Following our bow analysis, we mana
+    - Introducing the *News_dataset_cl* enables us to verify that the topics classified as Fake News on Wikipedia are representative of general media attention with an 85% match.
+We also confirm that the publication trends and viewcount trends are closely related.
+This means that Wikipedia is a useful tool to study general media and user interest towards COVID-19 Fake News!
+    - From there, we use the abundant wikipedia pageviews information to study the virality and popularity of each topic with regards to the norm.
+We observe that each topic is closely related and they move together.
+    - It is also observed that mobility restrictions had a significant impact on our trends, with interest towards articles slowly rising after the first reported deaths, sinking dramatically after the beginning of lockdown, and then picking back up after the end of lockdowns.
+These observations show that Fake News mostly picked up when "regular" social contexts were in order, whereas when everyone was at home and not directly impacted by the disease, interest fell.
+It would perhaps be interesting to study the viewcounts of pages directly related to political instances which decided to put lockdowns in place, as the interest probably shifted in that direction, but we did not have that data from the COVID-19 misinformation plot alone.

 #### **Part III**: COVID fake news around the world
 - *Datasets used:* Multi_lang_COVID_msinforamtion
 - *Goal:* Study the relationship between COVID Wikipedia pages for different languages.
-Since the Wikipedia pages in different languages don't have the same structure (so we cannot compare main headings), the only thing we can analyse is the links they refer to.
+Since the Wikipedia pages in different languages don't have the same structure (so we cannot compare main headings), we want to analyse the links they refer to.
+What kind of overlap is there between each languages?

 *Method:*
+- *Action 3.1:*
+    - In this section, we only consider articles which had english equivalents.
-- *Action 1.1:* To see the similarities in Wikipedia articles across different languages, we can create a pseudo-bag of words for the titles of the Wikipedia pages about COVID-19 parsed from the Multi_lang_COVID_msinforamtion.
-We clean the links, separating the words and removing stopwords and words that are over present, and then we count the number of unique words, along with their number frequency to create word clouds for each language.
+    - To see the similarities in Wikipedia articles across different languages, we create a pseudo-bag of words for the titles of the equivalent Wikipedia pages about COVID-19 parsed from the Multi_lang_COVID_misinformation.
+    - We clean the links, separating the words and removing stopwords and words that are over present, and then we count the number of unique words, along with their number frequency to create word clouds for each language.

+- *Action 3.2:*
-- *Action 1.2:* In order to quantify better the relationship between languages, we can construct a chord plot with the thickness of the chords tying two languages that is proportional to the overlap of words between the two languages.
-We then calculate the Jaccard similarity between pairs of languages to quantify this finding.
+    - In order to quantify better the relationship between languages, we can construct chord plots with the thickness of the chords tying two languages that is proportional to a given overlap metric.
+We propose two possibilities to study the overlap between these languages.
+        - The first is through the count of shared articles between languages.
+        - The second is through an evaluation of the Jaccard similarity of bows built for each language out of the titles of articles which were found to have an english equivalent.
+    - We also investigate the articles which had no english equivalent by calculating what proportion of articles they represented out of all referenced articles.

+*Analysis:*